Thailand - The Path Of Least Resistance

-Thailand is a fantastic place to spend a vacation, but many of the cultural traits that make it so great as a vacation destination start to have the opposite effect when you live in Thailand permanently.
+Thailand is a fantastic place to spend a vacation, but many of the exact same cultural traits that make it so great as a vacation destination start to have completely the opposite effect when you live in Thailand permanently.

 Thailand is an incredibly photogenic country, both for its landscapes and its people.
 Regardless of whether you enjoy large Asian cities, beaches and islands, or rice fields and mountains, Thailand has something for you and it is a dream destination for photographers.

 One of the great things about visiting Thailand is that hotels are plentiful and a lot cheaper than in most other countries.
 Each link on the right will take you to the relevant page on the Agoda website where you can see photos, read reviews, and book on-line.
 I use Agoda to book all of my own hotels in Thailand and the Southeast Asia region.
 Agoda hotel rates are usually always the lowest and I have received good customer service, therefore I am happy to recommend the company to other people.
 Here is some analysis I did regarding booking hotels in Southeast Asia.

 Booking.com used to be more expensive than Agoda, but when I have checked hotel prices recently I have found their rates to be quite competitive.
 Unlike Agoda, you don't need to pay at the time of booking with Booking.com - you can simply pay at the hotel when you check in.
 Also, Booking.com show you total prices whereas Agoda show you a price and then add on 17% for tax and service charge.